pravinkumarlab/Nutrition-Paradox-Project/README.md

 ---

 ## 📂 Repository Contents
-Nutrition-Paradox-Project/\n
-│\n
-├── Nutrition_Paradox.ipynb # Complete analysis notebook\n
-└── README.md # Project documentation
+Nutrition-Paradox-Project
+├─ Nutrition_Paradox.ipynb
+└─ README.md

 ---

 ## ▶️ How to Run the Project